irena-flextool/flextool/docs/index.md

 `constraint_capacity_coefficient` is not a parameter with a single value, but a map type parameter (index: constraint name, value: coefficient).
 It allows the object to participate in multiple constraints.

-Finally, FlexTool can mix three different types of constraint coefficients: `constraint_capacity_coefficient`, `constraint_state_coefficient` and `constraint_flow_coefficient` allowing the user to create custom constraints between any types of objects in the model for the four different main variables in the model (*flow*, *state* as well as *invest* / *divest*).
-So, the equation above should really be written in this form:
+Finally, FlexTool can mix three different types of constraint coefficients: `constraint_capacity_coefficient`, `constraint_state_coefficient` and `constraint_flow_coefficient` allowing the user to create custom constraints between any types of objects in the model for the main variables in the model (*flow*, *state* as well as *invest* and *divest*).
+So, the equation above is in full form:

 ```
   + sum_i(`constraint_capacity_coefficient` * `invested_capacity`)